d-j-david/miscR/README.md

 library(miscR)
 ```

-This code installs the [devtools package](https://github.com/hadley/devtools), containing the
+`install.packages("devtools")`, as you might guess, installs the [devtools package](https://github.com/hadley/devtools).
-function `install_github`, which allows you to install R packages directly from Github.
-Once miscR
+`install_github` is a function within devtools which allows the user to install R packages directly
-is installed on your machine, running `library(miscR)` will load the package for your current
+from Github. `library(miscR)` actually loads the miscR package for the current instance, giving
-instance, giving access to all the functions it contains.
+access to all the functions it contains.

+After the initial install, only `library(miscR)` is needed to access the package, although it is a
+good idea to periodically run `devtools::install_github("d-j-david/miscR")` to keep the package up
+to date with the most current version.